 Co-founder of Toronto Pig Save and the Save Movement, Anita Krajnc made headlines in 2015 when she faced up to ten years in prison for providing water to slaughter-bound pigs.
 Fortunately, the charges were dismissed and Anita continues to encourage activists across the world to bear witness to slaughter-bound animals and organize impactful vegan outreach.

-A vegan of over 20 years, Erica Meier started her animal protection career as an animal control officer in Washington, DC.
-In 2005, she became Executive Director of Compassion Over Killing and has since led the organization to huge victories that include ending the egg industry’s use of the misleading claim “Animal Care Certified” and successfully persuading BOCA foods to stop using eggs.
+Vegan for more than 20 years, Erica Meier started her animal protection career as an animal control officer in Washington, DC.
+In 2005, she became Executive Director of Compassion Over Killing (now Animal Outlook) and has since led the organization to huge victories that include ending the egg industry’s use of the misleading claim “Animal Care Certified” and successfully persuading BOCA foods to stop using eggs.

 Founder of the Sistah Vegan Project and creator and editor of Sistah Vegan: Black Female Vegans Speak On Food, Identity, Health, and Society, Dr. A. Breeze Harper addresses the intersections of race, class, health, parenting, veganism–and a wealth of other issues she addresses in her books, talks, and blog.
 Be sure to support her upcoming third book: Black Mama Scholar: On Black Feminism, Food Ethics, and Toddler Tantrums.